python-pillow/Pillow/docs/reference/ImageDraw.rst

                     the number of pixels between lines.
     :param align: If the text is passed on to multiline_text(), "left", "center" or "right".
+    :param outline: Color to use to draw an outline around the text.

 .. py:method:: PIL.ImageDraw.Draw.multiline_text(xy, text, fill=None, font=None, anchor=None, spacing=0, align="left")